Skip to content

 Code Visualization

-To implement a queue, we need a data structure that allows adding elements at one end and removing them at the other.
+To implement a queue, we need a data structure that allows adding elements at one end and removing elements at the other end.
 Both linked lists and arrays meet this requirement.

-As shown in Figure 5-5, we can consider the "head node" and "tail node" of a linked list as the "front" and "rear" of the queue, respectively.
-It is stipulated that nodes can only be added at the rear and removed at the front.
+As shown in Figure 5-5, we can treat the "head node" and "tail node" of a linked list as the "front" and "rear" of the queue, respectively, with the rule that nodes can only be added at the rear and removed from the front.

 linkedlist_queue_push